Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Loan to Value (LTV) and Valuation – the key to the representative example

-The loan to value (LTV) ratio is a critical factor in determining the amount you can borrow with a secured loan.
-The LTV ratio compares the loan amount to the value of the property being used as collateral.
+The loan-to-value (LTV) ratio is critical in determining the amount you can borrow with a secured loan.
+The LTV ratio compares the loan amount to the property’s value as collateral.
 For example, if you want to borrow 50,000 and your home is valued at £100,000, your LTV would be 50%.
 A lower LTV ratio usually means better terms and lower monthly repayments.

 The Role of a Soft Credit Check based on your contact details